 Avoid "bare except".

-Prefer except Exception:
+Prefer except Exception:,

-so as not to interfere with KeyboardException
+so as not to interfere with KeyboardException.

-Better yet, use except AttributeError:
+Better yet, use except AttributeError: if

 that's what you're expecting,